hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 We've done the leg work to ensure that the managed identity has the right access.
 This section will focus on creating a runbook that will tap into Exchange Online and execute some actions.

 Let's jump back to the Automation account to finish configuring the environment and creating the runbook.
-First we'll need to install three modules to ensure that our runbook has the requires dependencies to run.
+First we'll need to install three modules to ensure that our runbook has the required dependencies to run.

 1. Navigate to [portal.azure.com](http://portal.azure.com) > **Automation account**